 When you are in Park City, you'll notice that it is more blue-collar than most other communities in America.
 48.19% of Park City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Park City is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Park City who work in office and administrative support (12.50%), sales jobs (10.08%), and management occupations (10.08%).

-Being a small town, Park City does not have a public transit system used by locals to get to and from work.
+Park City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Park City with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.48% of adults in Park City have a bachelor's degree or advanced degree.
+The citizens of Park City are slightly less educated than the national average of 21.84% for the average city or town: 15.48% of adults in Park City have a bachelor's degree or advanced degree

 The per capita income in Park City in 2022 was $28,342, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $113,368 for a family of four.
 However, Park City contains both very wealthy and poor people as well.